PernillaQ/VinnoVWeather/README.md

 The city´s weather is displayed with current temperature, cityname, country and a icon, not from Apixu.
 The icon images are .svg and they where change in the svgfile to match the color of the desired design.
 Also the gray background grid was removed from the .svg.

-So when entring the site, searched cities saved in localstorage will be displayed.
+So when entring the site, previously searched cities saved in localstorage will be displayed.
 One can remove a city div and add more.

 I made the colors of the weather divs in css (:nth-child 3n+1, 3n+2..),creating 3 diffrent colors and the same pattern.